-- Different filter materials have different properties and will affect sheet flow differently.
-The designer shall specify the type of material to be used (or excluded) on a particular site. - Straw filter material shall be Certified Weed Free Forage.
-The straw must be in good condition, airdried, and not rotten or moldy.
+• Different filter materials have different properties and will affect sheet flow differently.
+The designer shall specify the type of material to be used (or excluded) on a particular site.

-- Compost shall conform to the requirements for Erosion Control Compost in TxDOT Special Specification 1001 Compost (2004).
-Compost may provide some oil and grease removal; however, the large percentage of fines in compost will result in less filtering and more ponding of stormwater. - Wood chips shall be 100 percent untreated chips and free of inorganic debris, such as plastic, glass, metal, etc. Wood chip size shall not be smaller than 1 inch and shall not exceed 3 inches in diameter.
+- Straw filter material shall be Certified Weed Free Forage.
+The straw must be in good condition, airdried, and not rotten or moldy. - Compost shall conform to the requirements for Erosion Control Compost in Item 161 of the Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges (TxDOT 2004). - Compost may provide some oil and grease removal; however, the large percentage of fines in compost will result in less filtering and more ponding of stormwater. - Wood chips shall be 100 percent untreated chips and free of inorganic debris, such as plastic, glass, metal, etc. Wood chip size shall not be smaller than 1 inch and shall not exceed 3 inches in diameter.
 Shavings shall not be more than 5% of the total mass.

-Specifications for Erosion Control Compost to be used as filter material may be found in Item 161 of the Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges (TxDOT 2004) and TxDOT Special Specification 1001 Compost (2004).
+Specifications for Erosion Control Compost to be used as filter material may be found in Item 161 of the Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges (TxDOT 2004).